PoisotLab/ms_metaweb_perspectives/README.md

 more computationally demanding) and the quality of the representation.
 In this instance, accepting $L_2 = 500$ as an approximation of the network means that the error for every position in the metaweb is $\approx \left(500/(206\times 121)\right)^{1/2}$.
-In **B**, we show the positions of hosts and parasites on the first two dimensions of the left and right subspaces.
+In @fig:illustration, panel **B**, we show the positions of hosts and parasites on the first two dimensions of the left and right subspaces.
 Note that these values largely skew negative, because the first dimensions capture the coarse structure of the network: most pairs of species do not interact, and therefore have negative values.
-In **C**, we show the predicted weight (*i.e.* the result of the multiplication of the RDGP subspaces at a rank of 25) as a function of whether the interactions are observed, not-observed, or unknown due to lack of co-occurence.
+In @fig:illustration, panel **C**, we show the predicted weight (*i.e.* the result of the multiplication of the RDGP subspaces at a rank of 25) as a function of whether the interactions are observed, not-observed, or unknown due to lack of co-occurence.
 This reveals that the obserbed interactions have higher predicted weights, although there is some overlap; the usual approach to identify possible interactions based on this information would be a thresholding analysis, which is outside the scope of this manuscript (and is done in the papers cited in this illustration).
 Note that the values are not bound to the unit interval, which emphasizes the need for either scaling or clamping (although thresholding analyses are insensitive to this choice).
-Finally, in **D**, we show that the embedding, as it captures structural information about the network, holds ecological information; indeed, the position of the parasite on the first dimension of the left sub-space is a linear predictor of its number of hosts.
+Finally, in @fig:illustration, panel **D**, we show that the embedding, as it captures structural information about the network, holds ecological information; indeed, the position of the parasite on the first dimension of the left sub-space is a linear predictor of its number of hosts.

 # The metaweb embeds both ecological hypotheses and practices